ibm-cloud-docs/cloud-databases/reference-activity-tracker.md

 ## Legacy Activity Tracker

-{{site.data.keyword.cloud_notm}} Databases deployments are still integrated with  [Activity Tracker](/docs/services/cloud-activity-tracker?topic=cloud-activity-tracker-activity_tracker_ov), although this service is in the process of being deprecated.
+{{site.data.keyword.cloud_notm}} Databases deployments are still integrated with  [Activity Tracker](/docs/services/cloud-activity-tracker?topic=cloud-activity-tracker-activity_tracker_ov), although this service is being deprecated.

-If have already provisioned the Activity Tracker service, that service might still be running.
 New provisions of the service are no longer available.
+If you have already provisioned the Activity Tracker service, that service is being deprecated with an end of service date of September 30, 2019.

 Some {{site.data.keyword.cloud_notm}} regions did not have the Activity Tracker service available.
 If you have a {{site.data.keyword.databases-for}} deployment in a region that is not supported, your Activity Tracker uses region on the table.